 Ellf’s data annotation module also makes your coding assistant proficient at annotation best practices and helps you design your label scheme, structure your annotation task and configure the right annotation interface.
 The Prodigy module knows Prodigy’s developer API and helps you implement fully custom workflows and interfaces.

 Ellf provides three basic roles for users: Administrator, who has access to everything and can manage the organization, Developer, who has access to everything needed for working with and customizing Ellf, and Annotator, who only has access to the annotator dashboard and annotation UI for projects and tasks they’re added to.
+When inviting users, you can specify the role in the UI or via --role in users invite.

 Manage organization and billing